JamshedMalik/amazon_deals/docs/operations.md

 2. Validate secrets are present.
 3. Confirm `APIFY_ACTOR_ID` matches your actor if using a custom one.
 4. Re-run the workflow manually after fixing issues.

+Common issues:
+- 403 from Telegram: bot not added/authorized or wrong chat id.
+Ensure numeric id (channels start with `-100...`) and the bot can post.
+- 400 from HTTP source: the URL may require auth or params.
+Use a public JSON URL or include required tokens/params.
+- Corporate registry blocks `@apify/client`: use HTTP/File modes or run in GitHub Actions, or allowlist `https://registry.npmjs.org/`.

+Dry run:
+- Set `DRY_RUN=true` to validate formatting and flow without sending messages.